J0y-code/pathfinding/README.md

   - `move_along_path(task)`: Moves the AI along the path over time
   - `updateAi(task)`: Re-evaluates the player's position and updates the goal

+## How to create a psf file

+1.import as an add-on "PSF_exporter.py" for blender 4.x

+2.create a flat ground (plan) and subdivise into multiples faces, and select the ground

+3.go to export and find export_scene.pds and select selected only and export

+PS: sorry if there are some element in french

 ## a .pfs file